Bobby Henline: Veteran Turns Pain into Laughter and Uplifts Others Through Comedy

 Looking Forward to Interactions, Shows, and Being Called ‘BurntPa'

-While he’s missed the interaction and camaraderie of meeting other veterans in person during the past year, he’s found other ways to stay connected.
-Friends suggested he try TikTok, and the emerging social media platform provided an outlet and a lifeline.
+While he missed the interaction and camaraderie of meeting other veterans in person during 2020-2021, he found other ways to stay connected.
+Friends suggested he try TikTok, and the social media platform provided an outlet and a lifeline.

 “Sometimes I’m there to remind others that they can go on, and sometimes they help remind me,” Bobby said.
 “Just because I’m on stage doesn’t mean I don’t need help.
 It got dark during the pandemic, so I made fun of myself on TikTok.”